High-protein diet: how much, what, and how

 2

-Muscle protein synthesis is maximized when you distribute your protein across 3-4 servings of 25-40 g rather than in a single large portion.
+Muscle protein synthesis is maximized when you distribute your proteins over 3-4 servings of 25-40 g rather than a single large portion.
 Your body can use more than 30 g per meal (the ceiling myth has been debunked), but regular distribution optimizes muscle building and satiety throughout the day.

 3